Berliner Sorghum Weisse

 Procedure:

-Steep milled malt along with amylase enzyme in 2 - 4 gallons of water at 163.4 F for 30 - 45 minutes.
+Steep milled malt in 2 gallons of water along with amylase enzyme at twice the dosing recommendation at 163.4 F for 30 - 45 minutes.
 Sparge malt with 170 F water until water runs clear.
 Top kettle up to 6.5 gallon pre-boil size.
 Bring to boil.

 Pitch sorghum syrup, allow to achieve hot break, and maintain rolling boil.